Rostamborn/MonkeyLang/README.md

 ## Features
-the language is mostly gonna be based on the book, but shall also include more features like support for other types of numbers, support for unicode and etc.
+the language is mostly gonna be based on the book, but shall also include more features like support for else-if expressions, other types of numbers, support for unicode and etc.